wendyverdonk93/docs/content/payment-methods/banks/ideal/what-is-ideal.md

 As a merchant, your website's name is shown during the finalization of the iDEAL payment.
 Consequently, transparency is increased as the customer always knows what the payment is meant for.
 "Your-website-name by MultiSafepay" is also displayed on the bank statement following a successful transaction.

-> iDEAL is a payment method for consumers in the Netherlands.
+> iDEAL is a payment method for customers in the Netherlands.

 | Payment type   | [Payment flow](https://docs.multisafepay.com/faq/api/difference-between-direct-and-redirect)      | Countries | Currencies | Refund options  | [Recurring](https://docs.multisafepay.com/tools/recurring-payments)   | [Chargebacks](https://docs.multisafepay.com/faq/chargebacks)   |
 |----------------|-------------------|-----------|------------|------------------|------------|---------------|